-In 2020, Carnival will begin on Friday, February 21 and run through a wild extended weekend to Tuesday, February 26.
-The day after is Ash Wednesday when the parties are over (for the most part) and you will find the streets of Rio de Janeiro quietly getting back to normal.
+In 2022, Carnival will begin on Friday, February 25 and run through a wild extended weekend to Tuesday, March 1.
+The day after is Ash Wednesday when the parties are officially over (for the most part) and you will find the streets of Rio de Janeiro quietly getting back to normal.
 Rio de Janeiro’s Carnival is considered the world’s largest, hosting approximately two million participants per day.
-In 2004, Rio’s carnival attracted a record 400,000 foreign visitors.
+In 2019, Rio’s carnival attracted a record 1.62 million visitors.

 Getting There & Where to Stay

 Purchasing a package of a flight including a hotel stay can be a great way to save money.
 (Expedia has some of the cheapest package deals we have found with international flights to Brazil.)
-However, for those who want to book flights separately, try Skyscanner.com, Expedia.com, Iberia, LAN / TAM Airlines, and CheapFlights.com
+Fortunately, many airlines are offering flexible cancellation policies to encourage post-COVID travel.
+For great deals, try searching Skyscanner.com, Expedia.com, Iberia, LAN / TAM Airlines, and CheapFlights.com

 For lodging, Booking.com remains the best, cheapest, way to find both hotels and flats (with Expedia ranking a close 2nd.)
 Visit our full list of gay-friendly places to stay in Rio de Janeiro by clicking on the link below.